 Join us in a tiny Himalayan plane followed by jeep over rugged Himalayan terrain to reach Kagbeni.
 There, step out of daily life and out of this world to experience something spectacular.
 Through yoga, meditation, contemplation and discussion, connect with deeper layers of you and of this life.

 This one-week retreat will take place in one of the most beautiful and remote areas of world, in the Himalayan footsteps of great masters who helped to shine a light on the Yoga path.
 Against the backdrop of the stunning Annapurna mountain range, in an area of high desert, the landscape is dramatic, expansive and awe-inspiring.

 It is one of the few remaining places like this in the world.

 Tucked away high in the Himalayas, light filters along the narrow cobbled streets and ancient mud temples of the peacefully haunting medieval village of Kagbeni, our home for this retreat.
 Kagbeni is widely considered “more Tibetan than Tibet” thanks to its preservation of traditions and lifestyles which are rapidly disappearing across the border.

 There, Petri seeks to combine the Ashtanga practices and teachings with the extraordinary energy of this remote and inspiring land.

 Morning asana and meditation practice will be complemented by optional afternoon hikes into the surrounding terrain.
-The day trips accessible from this base take you to some of the most extraordinary locations on earth.
+Day trips take you to some of the most extraordinary locations on earth.
 Within this setting, Petri will share some of his deep knowledge of yoga philosophies that originated in these mountains.

 Who the retreat is aimed at